0xnomy/syscallwatch/README.md

 SysCallWatch is a Python-based tool designed for monitoring and tracing system calls in Linux systems.
 The application allows users to generate logs of system calls executed by a target program, analyze the traces, and generate easy-to-understand reports using the Gemini API.

+Made as a semester project for OS course taught by Nazia Shahzadi & Mah Rukh

 ## Features

 - **System Call Monitoring**: Track system calls executed by a given program.